 A quantitative assessment of cell viability within the spheroids upon drug treatment was necessary to evaluate the effect of anti-cancer drug treatments.
-An easily applicable assay for this purpose is the cell viability assay CellTiter-Glo 3D, the mechanism of which is illustrated in Figure 2A.
-CellTiter-Glo 3D is a luciferin-luciferase-based assay, which measures ATP released from live cells within spheroids, giving rise to a luminescent signal which correlates well with viability measured by other methods 23, and which can be recorded by a plate reader (Figure 2A).
+The assay described here is a luciferin-luciferase-based assay, which measures ATP released from live cells within spheroids.
+The principle of the assay is illustrated in Figure 2A.
+The luminescent signal generated in this assay is easily recorded by a plate reader (Figure 2A) and correlates well with viability measured by other methods 23.
 The linear relation between ATP concentration and luminescence in the relevant concentration range is shown in Figure 2B, while Figure 2C shows the ability of the assay to assess cell death in 3D spheroids treated with anti-cancer therapy.
 In order to further evaluate the linearity of the assay in the relevant range, experiments to establish standard curves of the luminescent signal as a function of the number of cells were carried out (Figure 2D and E).
 These results indicate that the assay is suitable for estimating cell viability in 3D spheroid cultures and that it is applicable for investigating drug-induced loss of cell viability.

-A combination of light microscopic images acquired every two days during the treatment period and a final quantitative assessment of cell viability, allows close supervision of spheroid growth and morphology as well as assessment of optimal treatment dose.
+A combination of light microscopic images acquired every two to three days during the treatment period and a final quantitative assessment of cell viability, allows close supervision of spheroid growth and morphology as well as assessment of optimal treatment dose.
 The latter is exemplified in Figure 3A and B, where a dose-response experiment was performed to determine the dose necessary for 50% reduced cell viability in MDA-MB-231 breast cancer spheroids.
 Treatment effects on spheroid morphology are visualized in Figure 3C and D for MDA-MB-231 and MCF-7 spheroids, respectively.
 During treatment with the chosen chemotherapeutic cocktail, the compactness of MDA-MB-231 spheroids increases, while during treatment with tamoxifen, MCF-7 spheroids become increasingly frayed and uneven.
 In both cases a clear drop in cell viability is visible after 7 (MDA-MB-231) or 9 (MCF-7) days of treatment (Figure 3E and F).
 This demonstrates the need for both a visual and a quantitative assessment of treatment-mediated effects on spheroid cell viability and morphology as well as that these parameters are highly cell- and treatment-type specific.